jamesmorgan/photo-flicker/README.md

 * Project structure layout - file/folder organisation
 * pollyfill EMScript5?
 * Install and use Bower?
+* Update README
+* Prevent left/right arrows inside an input box from moving the pictures
+* Redesign UI to be more mobile and bootstrap friendly

 * Swipe up/down in fullscreen when on mobile?
 * touch events - gestures?